golden-eagle-blog/golden-eagle-blog.github.io/_posts/2020-06-25-Termux-The-Android-Terminal.md

 title: Termux - The android Terminal
 ---

 No hesitation, you can certainly call Termux "The Android terminal".
-Owing to its simplicity and capability, Termux stand so close to the original Unix terminal.
+Owing to its simplicity and capabilities, Termux stand so close to the original Unix terminal.

 ### Who is it for and who should read this?
-This is beginner article which will will take you introduce you to the fundamentls of using unix terminal on android devices.
+This is beginner article which will introduce you to the fundamentls of using Linux terminal on android devices.
 To understand something here, you should barely understand English and nothing else is a pre-requisite.

 ### Let us figure out the basics.